Home

 A honeybee, a typical bumblebee and a small solitary bee (from left to right)

-Although bumblebees are familiar insects few people record them, so our distribution maps have large holes in them!
-We really need your help recording bumblebees so that we can effectively conserve populations of the rare species.
+Although they are familiar insects, there are surprisingly few bumblebee recorders, so that our distribution maps even for the common species have large holes in them.
+The range of some species seem to be rapidly contracting, while others are expanding, but the picture is far from clear.
+We really need your help recording bumblebees!
 Please download a recording form and let us know which species you have in your area.
-Try using the ID guide below, but if you aren't confident then take a photograph with a digital camera and email it to us (including a post-code/grid-ref and a date).
-We'll try to identify the bee and let you know what it is.
+Try using the guide below, but if you are not confident of your identification, take a photograph with a digital camera and the photograph to us (including a post-code/grid-ref and a date).
+We will try to identify the bee and let you know what it is.

 This following guide provides information on 14 bumblebee species, including all those that you are likely to encounter in your garden.
-Most can be identified from just the colour pattern.
+Most can be readily identified from the colour pattern.
 You can get very close to bumblebees as they visit flowers – they are very rarely aggressive.
 The illustrations are mostly of queen bees, as workers generally have the same colour pattern but are smaller (except the buff-tailed bumblebee).
-Separate illustrations are shown for species in which the males are different from the females.
+For species in which the male differs in colour to the queen, separate illustrations are shown.
 With practice, males of all species can be distinguished by their longer antennae, and by the absence of pollen baskets on their hind legs.

 To print - right-click on each guide and 'save picture as', then print using your computer's built-in software